Is Clickbait Ever Okay? (7 Clickbait Examples)

 How to Make a Clickbait Title

-Having established that clickbait uses techniques that work, let’s have a closer look at how (and how not) to use them:
+Having established that clickbait uses techniques that work, let’s take a closer look at how (and how not) to use them:

 What better way to suggest a gap in someone’s knowledge than to ask a question?
 But to make it credible, make it clear that there will be an answer.
 We did it in the title of this post.
 The key things here are to make sure that your question is one that your target audience might have and to make sure your content answers it.
-This heading from a blog post on decision fatigue is a good example:
+Check out these examples:

 2. Be Direct

-For anyone going online looking for a solution to their problem, a title that declares “This Is What You Need” will likely entice them to follow it.
-Other variations of this approach could include “This Is How…” and “Why You Should…”.
+Sometimes the best approach is a no-frills one.
+Headlines that say “This Is What You Need” appeal to readers looking for a quick solution.
+Other variations of this approach could include “This Is How…” and “Why You Should….”
 For instance:

 3. Appeal to Emotions

 If you’re looking to turn idle curiosity into an irresistible urge to follow a link, then an emotional pull is what your title will need.
-Try using power words, adjectives like powerful, amazing, or brilliant.
+Try using power words – adjectives like powerful, amazing, or brilliant.
 But make sure that your content lives up to the description.
-Here’s an example from Upworthy:
+Here are some examples:

 Dad found out his son bullied a kid at school and came up with a brilliant teaching moment